vaquarkhan/microservices-recipes-a-free-gitbook/chapters/03-service-communication.md

 | **Level 3: Scaling** | 50-200 developers | Container orchestration | **Microservices** - 20-50 services with clear boundaries |
 | **Level 4: Enterprise** | 200+ developers | Full observability stack | **Adaptive** - Mix of macro and micro based on domain |

-**Khan Pattern™ Rule:** Your granularity should match your operational capability.
+**Adaptive Granularity Strategy Rule:** Your granularity should match your operational capability.
 A startup with 5 developers attempting to manage 50 microservices will fail due to operational overhead.

 #### Dimension 2: Business Domain Complexity (D)